Yvan4001/bot_discord_news_nitendo/Readme.md

 - Node.js (v14.x or newer)
 - Discord.js v14
 - A Discord bot token

-## Credits
-This bot uses the Jikan API to fetch anime and manga data from MyAnimeList.

 ## License
 This project is licensed under the [MIT License](LICENSE).